The Optimist’s Guide to Airlines, Crypto Mining and Gold

 Time to Buy the Gold Dip?

-The same goes with gold, which is headed back to its mean after hitting nearly three standard deviations in August.
+The same goes with gold, which is headed back to its mean after its price was up nearly three standard deviations in August.
 As CLSA analysts said recently, these price dips look like attractive buying opportunities “in anticipating of a resumption of the initial base breakout.”

 I agree.
 During my interview with Kitco News’ Daniela Cambone, I reiterated my call for $10,000 gold.
 Some critics believe only a major event, such as a war or famine, would be enough to push the metal up that high, but really all it takes is monetary and fiscal mismanagement.
 That’s exactly what we’re seeing right now in Europe, where growth is slowing because of business-killing regulations.
 But instead of getting rid of these rules, interest rates have been allowed to dip below zero.
 In Denmark, banks are actually paying borrowers to take out a mortgage, which is contributing to what Nancy sees as a European housing bubble.